Kozea/Pynuts/doc/Tutorial.rst

 Step 5: The executable
 -----------------------

-The executable file provides all the routes.
+The executable file provides all the routing rules.

 In this file you have to import your pynuts application and your database by calling::